ShreyaInsight/project-1/README.md

 # project-1
-this is my first github repository for learning version control
+this is my first github repository for learning containers